 Learn more about improving your tree’s health.

 Plant Health Care

-Symptoms, such as discolored leaves, dead branches, or early leaf drop, can prompt a call to a local arborist.
-Sometimes the cause of concern is a minor problem that is easily explained and corrected.
-Other times, the problem is more complex, with several underlying causes and a remedy that requires treatments extending over several years.
+Homeowners should contact a local arborist when they see symptoms such as discolored leaves, dead branches, or early leaf drop.
+The cause can be a minor problem that is easily explained and corrected, but other times the problem can be more complex, with several underlying causes and a remedy requiring treatments extending over several years.

-The solution: Plant Health Care.
-To better address situations such as these, arborists created Plant Health Care (PHC) programs.
-The objective of PHC is to maintain or improve the landscape's appearance, vitality, and — in the case of trees — safety, using the most cost-effective and environmentally sensitive practices and treatments available.
-Plant Health Care involves routine monitoring, preventive treatment, and a strong working relationship between the arborist and the property owner.
+Plant Health Care (PHC) programs help to maintain or improve the landscapes appearance, vitality, and safety using the most cost-effective and environmentally sensitive practices and treatments available.
+PHC involves routine monitoring, preventive treatment, and a strong working relationship between the arborist and the property owner.

 Learn more about plant health care.

 Insects and diseases can threaten tree health.
 As soon as you notice an abnormality in your tree’s appearance, you should begin a careful examination of the problem and contact an arborist to help identify the specific symptoms and try to diagnose the problem and select an appropriate treatment.

 Learn more about insects and diseases.